 Did you rage quit yet?
 This is not accusatory.
 It simply states observations and asks for an explanation, for thoughts on the matter.

 Creeped out yet?
 As in, unsettled, like there’s some kind of amorphous threat brushing against your psyche as you read this?
 Nah, nothing will happen to you by reading this.
 You might lose your sense of security and trust in justice.
 But according to “common wisdom”, you’ll get over it.
 Right?
 That’s just how the world works and we all need to get used to it.
 Shush, protesting makes a scene, and we can’t have that.

 Not at all.

 No, I don’t want to talk to the people involved.
 I know what they think.
 I want to know what was going through the minds of the administrators at Carnegie Mellon to cause them to make the decisions they did.
 They got this same set of events.
 I have my own speculation on what the administration believes; I want to know what others think of the situation.
-You’ll see why I want to know the reasoning behind their decisions.
+You’ll see why I want to know what the fuck they were thinking.

-In the interest of putting my action where my mouth is, let’s talk about what happened during spring of last year.
+In the interest of putting my money where my mouth is, let’s talk about what happened during spring of last year.